 So there is indeed another family model that seems to be able to respond much better to the majority of Western family members' needs.
 And even to secure the long-term future of our society.
 One then wonders: what are the "benefits" of the nuclear family model compared to the matrilocal family for Western families?
 For the moment, we have only identified three:

 - In the event of a cataclysm, it can be an advantage;

 - However, is this characteristic a benefit if we oppose it to the much higher autonomy degree of the matrilocal family.

 - To meet a new job requirement:

-- In a matrilocal family, nothing prevents one of its members from settling away for a few years;
+- In a matrilocal family, it is usually relatively easy for one of its members to settle away for a few years;

 - In any case, life jobs are practically non-existent in our contemporary societies.

-- These job requirements are rather more often a cause of nuclear families dismantling when both spouses have geographically distant employment opportunities.
+- These job requirements are somewhat more often a cause of nuclear families dismantling when both spouses have geographically distant employment opportunities.